Vassil Kazandjiev

-Vassil Kazandjiev or Vasil Ivanov Kazandzhiev (Васил Иванов Казанджиев /bg/; born September 10, 1934) is a Bulgarian composer of orchestral, chamber, vocal, film and piano music.
-His work is representative of the 20th-century classical music and 21st-century classical music.
+Vassil Ivanov Kazandjiev or Vasil Ivanov Kazandzhiev (Васил Иванов Казанджиев /bg/; 10 September 1934 – 28 July 2026) was a Bulgarian composer of orchestral, chamber, vocal, film and piano music.
+His work was representative of the 20th-century classical music and 21st-century classical music.

+Life and career

-Vassil Kazandjiev was born in 1934 in Rousse, Bulgaria.
+Vassil Kazandjiev was born in Rousse, Bulgaria, on 10 September 1934.
 At the age of 7 he started playing the guitar and two years later he learned to play the piano.
 At the age of 10 he started composing music.
 His first teachers of composition and conducting were Konstantin Iliev and Dobrin Petkov.
 In 1957 Kazandjiev graduated from the Bulgarian State Music Academy in the composition class of Professor Pancho Vladigerov and conducting with Professor Vladi Simeonov.
 Already as a student at the Academy, he won a laureate’s prize for his Symphonietta for a large orchestra at the Sixth International Youth Festival in Moscow (1957 – chairman of the jury Dm.
 Shostakovich).

-Vassil Kazandjiev started his career in conducting at the National Opera in Sofia, where he worked for seven years.
+He started his career in conducting at the National Opera in Sofia, where he worked for seven years.
 During that period he staged and conducted a number of Bulgarian and foreign operas and ballets: Yana’s Nine Brothers and Antigona 43 by Lyubomir Pipkov, Sly Peter by Vesselin Stoyanov, The Boyana Master by Konstantin Iliev, Othello by Verdi, Turandot by Puccini, The Magic Flute by Mozart, Sleeping Beauty by Tchaikovsky, The Wooden Prince by Bartok and many more.
 In 1962 he founded the Sofia Soloists Chamber Ensemble with which he had very successful concerts in Bulgaria and abroad for 15 years.
 Since 1978 he was appointed conductor, and from 1985 until 1993 – Chief Conductor of the Bulgarian National Radio.

-Vassil Kazandjiev combines high professionalism and broad musical culture, as well as a highly developed creative intuition.
-Therefore, his interpretations of works by different authors, styles and epochs are distinguished by depth, stylistic authenticity and pointed modern sensitivity.
-His art has been immortalized in many recordings of the Bulgarian Radio, Balkanton, Harmonia Mundi - France Kibaton – Japan and other companies from different countries.
+Kazandjiev combined high professionalism and broad musical culture, as well as a highly developed creative intuition.
+Therefore, his interpretations of works by different authors, styles and epochs were distinguished by depth, stylistic authenticity and pointed modern sensitivity.
+His art has been immortalised in many recordings of the Bulgarian Radio, Balkanton, Harmonia Mundi - France Kibaton – Japan and other companies from different countries.
 He has had extremely successful guest tours in almost every European country, United States, Canada, Africa, Japan, South Korea, etc.